 The Matter of Matting

 Of course framing your work goes beyond the frame itself, and there are aesthetic reasons to consider adding a mat board.
 As the “frame within the frame,” matting draws in the viewer’s eye and helps create the mood and substance of your art.
 White mats can make a piece appear larger and lighter, while black mats can make it look smaller and denser.
 Practically speaking, mat boards help keep glass from scratching your work, and archival mats will help preserve your art for collectors to enjoy for many years to come.

-The different types of glass available for your frame all serve to protect your art from dust and damage.
+The different types of frame glass available for your frame all serve to protect your art from dust and damage.
 Although archival glass isn’t necessary for everything you’ll ever frame, for your gallery work we recommend it.
 Our UV-Filter Glass protects art from harmful UV rays.
-For larger works, UV/Non-Glare Acrylic is a nice lightweight option and less prone to breaking than glass.
+For larger works, UV/Non-Glare is a nice lightweight option and less prone to breaking than glass.
 Optium Museum Acrylic® offers the same amazing visibility as Museum Glass but in acrylic and is perfect for valuable and sentimental art.
 Be sure and visit our glazing category for all of our picture frame glass.

 When you bring your art to that much-admired gallery or enter that much-awaited show, make sure it’s ready to hang.
 Frame Destination has complete hanging kits for wood frames and for metal frames.
 (Sawtooth hangers aren’t strong enough to support your art safely.)
 We even have an easy way to mark just where the nail goes in the gallery wall.
 Oh, and if the gallery is in another city, check out our protective, reusable Gallery Pouch™ as you travel with your artwork.

 Now that your art is ready for the world, take a moment to relax, breathe and enjoy the fruits of your artistic labor!